Sheridan, Oregon: Public schools

 Sheridan is served by the Sheridan School District, which includes four schools.
 The Faulconer-Chapman School serves 608 students in grades kindergarten through eighth.
 Sheridan High School is the main high school, with students in grades nine through twelve.
 Known as the Spartans, the Class 3A school has an enrollment of 287.
-Opportunity House house is an alternative high school with 49 students in grades ten through twelve, while the Sheridan Japanese School (a charter school) has 88 students in grades four through twelve.
+Opportunity House house is an alternative high school with 49 students in grades ten through twelve, while the Sheridan Japanese School (a charter school) had 88 students in grades four through twelve.
 As of 2008, the district had 1,042 students and 69 staff members.
+But in June 2022, the school shut down permanently due to finance problems and not enough students applying to the school the year after.

 Private schools

 The Delphian School, a K-12 Scientology-affiliated private school, is located in unincorporated Yamhill County, near Sheridan.
 The school uses the study methods known as Study Tech that were developed by Church of Scientology founder L. Ron Hubbard.
 Enrollment at the kindergarten through twelfth grade school is 260 students, which includes a majority of students living in dorms on the campus.